preetisawant/runtimes/liberty/getting-started.md

   If you don't have an org or a space set up, see [Adding orgs and spaces](https://console.bluemix.net/docs/account/orgs_spaces.html).
   {: tip}

 1. From within the `get-started-java` directory, push your application to {{site.data.keyword.Bluemix_notm}}.

   ```
 ibmcloud cf push
   ```
   {: codeblock}

 Deploying your application can take a few minutes.
-When deployment completes, you'll see a message that your app is running.
-View your app at the URL listed in the output of the push command, or view both the app deployment status and the URL by running the following command:
+When deployment completes, a message shows that your app is running.
+View your app at the URL listed in the output of the push command with "/GetStartedJava" appended to the end, or view both the app deployment status and the URL by running the following command:

   ```
 ibmcloud cf apps
   ```
   {: codeblock}

+You can also go to the {{site.data.keyword.Bluemix_notm}} [Resource List](https://cloud.ibm.com/resources) to view your app.
+If you click **Visit App URL**, remember to append "/GetStartedJava" to the URL.

-You can troubleshoot errors in the deployment process by using the `ibmcloud cf logs <Your-App-Name> --recent` command.
+You can troubleshoot errors in the deployment process by using the `ibmcloud cf logs GetStartedJava --recent` command.
 {: tip}

 ## Step 5: Add a database